Written by Tomas Meskauskas

 Remove SuperFish ads from Internet Explorer:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for SuperFish and Surf Canyon Incorporated related entries (WindowsShopper, Fast Search) and disable them.

 If you continue to have problems with removal of SuperFish ads, reset your Internet Explorer settings to default.